railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 * the chain of command, or responsibilities, which is related to the hierarchical structure of the company.

-Management of staff
+Management of Staff
 -------------------

-To define a new employee in Open ERP, use the menu :menuselection:`Human Resources --> Employees`.
+To define a new employee in OpenERP, use the menu :menuselection:`Human Resources --> Employees`.

 .. figure::  images/service_employee_form.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Form describing an employee*

-Start by entering the employee's name in :guilabel:`Employee` and the company that this employee works for in :guilabel:`Company`.
-You can then create a new user of the Open ERP system linked to this employee by filling in a new :guilabel:`User` form through the :guilabel:`User` field.
+Start by entering the employee's name in :guilabel:`Name` and the company that this employee works for in :guilabel:`Company`.
+You can then create a new user of the OpenERP system linked to this employee by filling in a new :guilabel:`User` form through the :guilabel:`User` field.

 Even if the employee is not a user, it is best if you